snbarnhouse/portfolio_project/README.md

 ## Description/Features

-A professional, responsive portfolio that displays my work, has an about me section, and a contact me page along with socail media links.
+A professional, responsive portfolio that displays my work, has an about me section, and a contact me page along with social media links.

 ## Tech Stack